Tor vs VPN – What’s the Difference? Which One Should you Choose?

 What is VPN software?

-- When you enter a request, the VPN service will encrypt your data and will then send it to a remote server which changes your IP address.
+- When you enter a request, the VPN service will encrypt your data and will then send it to a remote server that changes your IP address.

 - The server will then decrypt your data before it is delivered to your intended recipient.
 This decoding process is only done right before the request is transmitted to its final delivery point.